napframework/nap/docs/doxygen/markdown/08_napkin.md

 Any information that's interesting during development is being shown here.<br>
 If you're running your application from Napkin, its output will be shown in this log too.

-Each message has a Log Level attached that will indicate its severeness:<br>
+Each message has a Log Level attached that will indicate its severity:<br>
 	- `fine` and `debug` messages are usually not that interesting and will not be shown by default, they're mostly for figuring out the more specific details of your application and the editor.<br>
 	- `info` messages communicate a notable state change in the editor or your application.<br>
 	- `warning` indicates you should probably look what is being said.